Susan DeSanto-Madeya, Ph.D., RN, CNS

 - DeSanto-Madeya, S. A., Grace, P. J. The role of the APRN in palliative and end-of-life care.
 In Nursing Ethics and Professional Responsibility in Advanced Practice.

-- Willis, D. G., DeSanto-Madeya, S. A., Fawcett, J. (accepted).
+- Willis, D. G., DeSanto-Madeya, S. A., Fawcett, J. (in press).
 Moving beyond dwelling in suffering: A situation-specific theory of men’s healing from childhood maltreatment.
 To appear in Nursing Science Quarterly.

-- Willis, D. G., Lacoursiere Zucchero, T. L., DeSanto-Madeya, S. A., Ross, R. E., Leone, D., Easton, S. D. (accepted).
+- Willis, D. G., Lacoursiere Zucchero, T. L., DeSanto-Madeya, S. A., Ross, R. E., Leone, D., Easton, S. D. (in press).
 Dwelling in suffering: Barriers to men’s healing from childhood maltreatment.
 To appear in Issues in Mental Health Nursing.

 - Fawcett, J., DeSanto-Madeya, S. A. (2012).
 Contemporary Nursing Knowledge: Analysis and evaluation of nursing models and theories (3rd ed.).
 FA Davis.